 Pinnacles Fast Facts

-- Pinnacles National Park covers a total area of 26,606 acres or 42 square miles.
+Pinnacles covers a total area of 26,606 acres or 42 square miles.

 Pinnacles’ lowest point is 824 feet.
-The highest point in Pinnacles is 3,304 feet at North Chalone Peak
+The highest point in Pinnacles is 3,304 feet at North Chalone Peak.

 Where is Pinnacles National Park?